vincocrafter/EasyAssetBrowser/README.md

 - Filter by predefined tags
 - Search by name and file path
 - Detailed view for each asset
-- Optimized for desktop and mobile
-- Sorting and "load more" function for mobile devices

 ## Credits